contao/docs/docs/manual/installation/move-contao.en.md

 ### Hosting Configuration

 In Contao, all publicly accessible files are located in the subfolder `/web`of the installation.
-Use the admin panel of the hosting provider to set the document root of the installation to this subfolder and create a database on this occasion.
+Set the document root of the installation to this subfolder via the admin panel of the hosting provider and set up a database on this occasion.

 Example: `example.com`points to the directory `/www/example/web`